fredrikekre/Literate.jl/docs/src/customprocessing.md

 to create a nice example for the documentation it is important that the package maintainer does not feel limited by the by default provided syntax that this package offers.
-While you can generally come a long way by utilizing [line filtering](@ref Filtering-lines) there might be situations where you need to manually hook into the generation and change things.
-In `Literate.jl` this is done by letting the user supply custom pre- and post-processing functions that may do transformation of the content.
+While you can generally come a long way by utilizing [line filtering](@ref Filtering-Lines) there might be situations where you need to manually hook into the generation and change things.
+In Literate this is done by letting the user supply custom pre- and post-processing functions that may do transformation of the content.